 - Lay out your pita rounds and spread on a good layer of the Boursin cheese.
 Top with a few nice layers of the deli meats.
 Sprinkle on some basil, tarragon and chives.
 Add a layer of thin-sliced radishes and slivered sun-dried tomatoes.
 Roll them up.
 Slice them in half on the diagonal for bite sized sandwiches.
 Secure each half with a toothpick which has been speared with a small pepporncini.

-Pita Roll-Ups…It’s What Could be for Super Bowl.
+Pita Roll-Up Sandwiches …It’s What Could be for Super Bowl.